rolemadelen/minimalist-blog/src/blog/en/c.md

 nums.filter((x) => x * 2); // [1, 2, 3, 4, 5, 6]
 ```

-The predicate function we used to determine if the item should be filtered or not is `x * 2`.
-In JavaScript, non-zero values are regarded as `true`.
-Therefore, all elements except 0 have been filtered.
+In this example, the predicate function `x * 2` is used to determine whether each item should be filtered or not.
+In JavaScript, non-zero values are considered `true`.
+As a result, all elements except 0 have passed the test and been included in the filtered array.

 ## Array.prototype.map

-`map()` creates a new array of elements from a callback function and returns the array.
+The `map()` function creates a new array by applying a callback function to each element of the original array, and returns the resulting array.

 ![callback](/images/callback.webp)